AdvaniaSE/PowerShellAdvancedFundamentals/01. git Started/Detailed.md

 Set-Location 'C:\Temp'

 # Start by creating a folder for Lab 01
-New-Item -Name 'Lab01' -FileType Directory
+New-Item -Name 'Lab01' -ItemType Directory

 # Move to the newly created folder
 Set-Location '.\Lab01'